domdfcoding/cawdrey/doc-source/classes/frozendict.rst

 	<frozendict {'Sulla': 'Marò', 2: 3, 4: 7}>
 	>>>

-You can also subtract an iterable from a :class:`~cawdrey.frozendict.frozendict`.
-A new :class:`~cawdrey.frozendict.frozendict` will be returned, without the keys that are in the iterable.
+You can also subtract an iterable from a :class:`~cawdrey.frozendict`.
+A new :class:`~cawdrey.frozendict` will be returned, without the keys that are in the iterable.
 Examples:

 .. code-block::